csswizardry/csswizardry.github.com/_posts/2025-02-10-html-is-not-a-programming-language.md

-If I was at a dinner party or social function, and my (nascent) partner got talking to someone who writes code that launches rockets or manages banking software—a real software engineer—and she said to them <q>Oh!
+If I was at a dinner party or social function, and my (nascent) partner got talking to someone who writes code that launches rockets or manages banking software — a real software engineer — and she said to them <q>Oh!
 You must meet Harry!
 He’s a software engineer, too!</q>, I would be mortified.
 I couldn’t [hold a candle](https://dictionary.cambridge.org/dictionary/english/can-t-hold-a-candle-to)